 - Urine and blood levels of hCG.
 A urine pregnancy test should be performed in all cases of persistent or irregular vaginal bleeding after a pregnancy event.
 Levels of hCG may be of value in diagnosing molar pregnancies but are far more important in disease follow-up.

 - Histology.
 Definitive diagnosis is made by histological examination of the products of conception.
 All forms of GTD have distinctive morphological features, depending on which tissues they are derived from.

 - Ultrasound in the first trimester may not be reliable.
 The typical 'snowstorm' appearance occurs mainly in the second trimester, showing a heterogeneous mass with no fetal development, and theca-lutein ovarian cysts.

 - Because of the lack of diagnostic reliability of ultrasound, products of conception from all non-viable pregnancies should undergo histological examination in order not to miss the diagnosis, and the chance of monitoring to prevent complications.

 - When there is diagnostic doubt about the possibility of a combined molar pregnancy with a viable fetus then ultrasound examination should be repeated before intervention.

-- Chest X-ray or lung CT scan to diagnose lung metastases.
+- CXR or lung CT scan to diagnose lung metastases.

-- CT scanning is preferable for liver or other intra-abdominal metastases.
+- CT scanning for liver or other intra-abdominal metastases.

 The staging system of the International Federation of Gynecology and Obstetrics (FIGO) is as follows: